aweber/public-api-examples/php/README.md

     accessKey = ****
     accessSecret = ****

-You can create them using your existing consumer key and secret from the [My Apps page](https://labs.aweber.com/apps):
+You can also create it using your existing consumer key and secret from the [My Apps page](https://labs.aweber.com/apps):

     prompt$ php get_access_token.php
     Enter your consumer key: ****